lewisjared/celery/docs/configuration.rst

-If the heartbeat value is 10 seconds, then the heartbeat will be monitored at the interval specified by the :setting:`BROKER_HEARTBEAT_CHECKRATE` setting, which by default is double the rate of the heartbeat value
+If the heartbeat value is 10 seconds, then the heartbeat will be monitored at the interval specified by the :setting:`broker_heartbeat_checkrate` setting, which by default is double the rate of the heartbeat value
 (so for the default 10 seconds, the heartbeat is checked every 5 seconds).

-.. setting:: BROKER_HEARTBEAT_CHECKRATE
+.. setting:: broker_heartbeat_checkrate

-BROKER_HEARTBEAT_CHECKRATE
+broker_heartbeat_checkrate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 :transports supported: ``pyamqp``

 At intervals the worker will monitor that the broker has not missed
 too many heartbeats.
 The rate at which this is checked is calculated
-by dividing the :setting:`BROKER_HEARTBEAT` value with this value,
+by dividing the :setting:`broker_heartbeat` value with this value,
 so if the heartbeat is 10.0 and the rate is the default 2.0, the check
 will be performed every 5 seconds (twice the heartbeat sending rate).

-.. setting:: BROKER_USE_SSL
+.. setting:: broker_use_ssl

-BROKER_USE_SSL
+broker_use_ssl
 ~~~~~~~~~~~~~~
 :transports supported: ``pyamqp``, ``redis``